tooljets/DeepLearn-Batching-Engine/README.md

 * Dynamic batching with control over batch size and latency
 * Prevents invalid requests from affecting others in the same batch
-* Communicates with workers throu
+* Communicates with workers through Unix domain socket or TCP
+* Supports load balancing